 More than half of the security professionals surveyed by (ISC)² got their start in cybersecurity through an entry-level role in IT.
 Getting started as an IT support technician or network administrator allows you to establish yourself within an organization and build up your technical skills before taking on the added responsibilities of a security role.

 The National Security Agency (NSA) also offers Development Programs in Cybersecurity Operations and Cybersecurity Engineering.
-These three-year, full-time, paid roles are designed to help participants build their skills or switch to a new career.
+These three-year, full-time, paid roles help participants build their skills or switch to a new career.

-When you’re ready to start looking for jobs in cybersecurity, expand your search beyond the usual job sites (LinkedIn, Indeed, ZipRecruiter, etc).
-You’ll find a couple of sites specialize in cybersecurity and tech job postings, including:
+When you’re ready to start looking for jobs in cybersecurity, expand your search beyond the usual job sites (LinkedIn, Indeed, ZipRecruiter, etc.).
+You’ll find a couple of sites that specialize in cybersecurity and tech job postings, including:

 If you’re interested in a high-demand career in cybersecurity, start building the skills you need with the IBM Cybersecurity Analyst Professional Certificate on Coursera.
 Get hands-on experience through virtual labs and real-world case studies.
 Learn from industry experts, and earn a credential for your resume in less than six months.

 Get ready to launch your career in cybersecurity.
 Build job-ready skills for an in-demand role in the field, no degree or prior experience required.

 information security analyst, IT security analyst, security analyst, Junior cybersecurity analyst, Information Security (INFOSEC), IBM New Collar, Malware, Cybersecurity, Cyber Attacks, database vulnerabilities, Network Security, Sql Injection, networking basics, scripting, forensics, Penetration Test, Computer Security Incident Management, Application Security, threat intelligence, network defensive tactics, cyber attack, Breach (Security Exploit), professional certificate, cybersecurity analyst